 - Violates a fundamental public policy.
 (Nahrstedt v.
 Lakeside Village)

 CC&R provisions are presumptively valid and the burden of proving otherwise rests on the challenging owner.
 (Villa De Las Palmas v.
 Terifaj.)
+Also, because CC&Rs are recorded, members are deemed to have knowledge of the restrictions whether or not they received them in escrow whether or not they read them .

 Rules & Regulations.
-However, rules and regulations adopted by a board of directors are not given the same presumption of reasonableness as are CC&Rs.
+Rules and regulations adopted by a board of directors are not given the same presumption of reasonableness as are CC&Rs.
 (Dolan-King v.
 Rancho Santa Fe.)
 Whether a rule is reasonable is to be determined not by reference to facts that are specific to the objecting homeowner but by reference to the common interest development as a whole.
 The same test of reasonableness used for CC&Rs is used for rules, i.e., rules should be enforced unless they are wholly arbitrary, violate a fundamental public policy, or impose a burden on the use of affected land that far outweighs any benefit.
 (Sui v.
 Price.)
 To be enforceable, operating rules must meet the following criteria (Civ.
 Code §4350):

 - The rule is in writing.